 Our students reap the benefits of outstanding facilities and strong relationships with area professionals.
 Learning opportunities include:

 Working on-site with four practicing veterinarians

 Observing at area veterinary clinics

 Small animal and large animal medicine

 Veterinary school acceptance rate nearly twice the national average

-Animal science/pre-veterinary medicine option majors who gain early admission at the end of their junior year to a professional program of study, will be granted a Bachelor of Science degree from The University of Findlay contingent upon having completed 102 hours of approved coursework and the successful completion of the first year of veterinary school studies.
+The pre-veterinary medicine option majors who gain early admission at the end of their junior year to a professional program of study, will be granted a Bachelor of Science degree from the University of Findlay contingent upon having completed 102 hours of approved coursework and the successful completion of the first year of veterinary school studies.

 Findlay’s program is recognized for its hands-on approach to animal health.
 Our current students come from a variety of backgrounds, including farm, suburban and urban environments.
 They enjoy a strong academic foundation in preparation for veterinary school, along with practical experience at one of two outstanding farm complexes.